Depression: Stop Being Tortured by Your Own Thoughts

 If a friend is depressed, they will suddenly have no interest in maintaining your friendship.
 They'll stop calling, visiting, or writing.
 If your depressed best friend suddenly gives you their most prized possession or asks you to be included in their will to take care of their children - be on the alert!
 Such behaviors are often part of a suicide plan in which the depressed friend wants to "take care of business" before they leave this earth.
 At that point, a heart-to-heart talk is needed, perhaps offering to accompany them to a professional's office for help.
 Many depressed individuals are brought to the office by their parents, friends, ministers, union stewards, or work supervisors.

-Conclusion - If Your Hurting, Don't "Tough It Out"
+Conclusion - If You're Hurting, Don't "Tough It Out"

 Depression, at some level, will hit every adult eventually.
 While most depressions are brief, with our serotonin gradually returning as stress decreases, when depression comes and stays you should seek professional treatment to recover.
 Depression is no longer a mystery and is easily treated.
 Treatment is usually short-term.